 In 1868, Martin struck out on his own, listed in local business directories as the proprietor of E. L. Martin & Co., Wholesale Liquor Dealers.
 He had as a partner a friend from Maysville, J. A. Loughbridge.
 His early address was at 404 Delaware Street, near West Fourth, the latter street shown here as it looked at that time.
 The post-Civil War period brought population growth and general economic good times to Kansas City, including a proliferation of saloons needing supplies.
 Early letterheads from the company emphasized that the partners were “late of Maysville, Ky.” thereby suggesting ties to Kentucky whiskey quality.
 The 1870 federal census found Edward living in Ward 2 of Kansas City with his family, his occupation given as “liquor merchant.”
 Living with the Martins was a younger brother, George Martin, who was clerking in his store.

 Even as he was building his business, Martin was becoming increasingly recognized in local commercial circles as a “comer.”
 In 1871, at the age of 29 he was elected as secretary of the city’s Board of Trade, the building shown here.
 That provided a political springboard and as a Democrat he was elected a councilman and in 1873 mayor of Kansas City.
-His year in that office proved to be an active one that included enlarging the city limits, reorganizing the ward system, establishing free mail delivery, construction of the water works, and the organization of a horse-drawn trolley line.
+His year in that office proved to be an active one that included enlarging the city limits, reorganizing the ward system, establishing free mail delivery, constructing the water works, and creating a horse-drawn trolley line.
 The quality of his service was such that two years later Martin was elected to the Kansas City Board of Education where he served from 1875 to 1896 — twenty-one years.

 Those activities do not appear to have affected his business growth.
 Likely seeing a need for more management help, in 1872 Marin hired a local, C. G. Perrin, and two years later made him a partner, Loughbridge having left the firm earlier.
 The company name became Martin, Perrin & Co.
 Eventually Edward would bring in as a third partner T. E. Gaines, possibly from the Gaines distilling family, who had married his daughter, Lulu.